Showing posts with label Holidays. Show all posts

 Happy post-Thanksgiving.

 That picture above is my (first) plate of food from Thanksgiving dinner at my folks' house.
 Jason, Amy and the kids were visiting her parents and family in Phoenix.
 Back here we had Karebear at the forefront making an amazing dinner.
 Jamie made the stuffing (and it was great).
 The Admiral poured wine.
-My Unky B moved here this year was in attendance, as was Cousin Sue.
+My Unky B, who moved here this year, was in attendance - as was Cousin Sue.
 And Jamie's Dad, DocDik, rode up with us.
-Late, my folks' friend, Janie, arrived and joined us.
+My folks' friend, Janie, arrived a tad later and joined us.

 It was lovely.
 Had some nice pumpkin pie, too.